Understanding The Difference: Therapist And Psychologist

 • CAC: Certified Addiction Counselor

-Regardless of the discipline a counselor, therapist, or psychologist works in, whether they have an undergraduate degree or a doctoral degree, therapists must all have passed their state licensure exam to be licensed within their state to practice therapy.
-Each therapist may have their own specialty in human behavior, regardless of their official designation.
-The typical areas of concern in therapy addressed by a therapist or psychologist include:
+Regardless of the discipline a counselor, therapist, or psychologist works in, whether they have an undergraduate degree or a doctoral degree, psychotherapists must all have passed their state licensure exam to be licensed within their state to practice psychological therapy.
+Each professional may have a different specialty in human behavior and psychology, regardless of their official designation.
+Typical areas of concern in therapy addressed by a therapist and psychologist include:

 • Anger